RayBenefield/portfolio/creative-lessons/lesson-1-innovation.md

 ## The Many Axis of Innovation

-When considering innovation, remember to open your mind.
+When considering **Innovation**, remember to open your mind.
 If you are more of an artist, then perhaps you are only considering innovating on the visuals of maps.
 If you are more of a systems designer, perhaps you are only considering innovating game mechanics.
-Innovation doesn't happen on a single axis, there are many areas that need innovation.
-Even the meta of content creation can involve innovation.
+Innovation doesn't happen on a single axis, there are many areas that need **Innovation**.
+Even the meta of content creation can involve **Innovation**.
 Underground marketing is an example.
 Perhaps there is a common way to share a creation either through a code or a download link.
 Maybe instead of doing it the normal way you go viral by only word of mouth.
 The music industry has a few of these with secret gigs.
-Don't restrict yourself to one axis of innovation.
+Don't restrict yourself to one axis of **Innovation**.
 Think art, think mechanics, think marketing, think publishing, think networking, think story, think EVERYTHING.
-Innovate on innovation.
+Innovate on **Innovation**.
 It's a thing, I promise.